-Description: Percentage of patients who died from cancer dying in an acute care setting Numerator Statement: Patients who died from cancer in an acute care hospital
+Description: Percentage of patients who died from cancer dying in an acute care setting

+Numerator Statement: Patients who died from cancer in an acute care hospital

 Adjustment/Stratification: No risk adjustment or risk stratification No risk adjustment or risk stratification is necessary because the measure is intended to be used for comparison among similar providers; unless there is a reason to believe that one providers' patients have significantly different risks than others, it will not affect relative comparisons.
-Since, however, comorbidity risks coule increase the likelihood of experiencing this process of care, stratification or adjustment as described above can be considered. is necessary because the measure is intended to be used for comparison among similar providers; unless there is a reason to believe that one providers' patients have significantly different risks than others, it will not affect relative comparisons.
-Since, however, comorbidity risks coule increase the likelihood of experiencing this process of care, stratification or adjustment as described above can be considered.
+Since, however, comorbidity risks could increase the likelihood of experiencing this process of care, stratification or adjustment as described above can be considered. is necessary because the measure is intended to be used for comparison among similar providers' patients have significantly different risks than others, it will not affect relative comparison among similar providers; unless there is a reason to believe that one providers' patients have significantly different risks than others, it will not affect relative comparisons.
+Since, however, comorbidity risks could increase the likelihood of experiencing this process of care, stratification or adjustment as described above can be considered.
+Since, however, comorbidity risks could increase the likelihood of experiencing this process of care, stratification or adjustment as described above can be considered.
 None

-Level of Analysis: Clinician: Group/Practice, Facility, Health Plan, Integrated Delivery System, Population: County or City,

-Population: National, Population: Regional, Population: State
+Level of Analysis: Clinician : Group/Practice, Facility, Health Plan, Integrated Delivery System, Population : County or City, Population : National, Population : Regional, Population : State

-Data Source: Administrative claims, Electronic Clinical Data, Electronic Clinical Data: Electronic Health Record, Electronic

-Clinical Data : Registry, Management Data, Paper Records Measure Steward: American Society of Clinical Oncology
+Data Source: Administrative claims, Electronic Clinical Data, Electronic Clinical Data : Electronic Health Record, Electronic Clinical Data : Registry, Management Data, Paper Records